mikewadsten/classroom_finder_android/README.md

 UMN Classroom Finder for Android
 ================================

-This is my Android app interfacing with the UMN Classroom Finder website [UMN Classroom Finder](http://brontasaur.us).
+This is my Android app interfacing with the [UMN Classroom Finder](http://brontasaur.us).
 It is not complete at this time, nor is it what you might consider functional.

 Notes
 -----